gliese1337/planecrash-baseline/GRAMMAR.md

 Now, let us consider the case of ⟨tsi-imbi⟩ a little more closely.
 It's the only attested word with a hyphen in it, and one of only two words with consecutive identical vowels if you ignore the hyphen.
 I infer that this is to maximize the ease of syllable segmentation, and that the hyphen should in fact represent an additional marginal glottal stop (/ʔ/) phoneme (such as shows up in the English "uh-oh"), which shows up wherever vowels would otherwise be in hiatus.
 That also allows to resolve any possible ambiguity in the usage of ⟨ah⟩ to transcribe the low-back vowel.
 Something like ⟨bahob⟩ (a minimal change from the attested ⟨Bohob⟩) would have to be read as /bæ.hob/, while /baob/ would be phonetically [ba.ʔ.ob], with extra-metrical /ʔ/, and transcribed as ⟨bah-ob⟩--and /ba.hob/ would be ⟨bahhob⟩.
 The hyphen can also be used in Anglicization to break disambiguate Ch digraphs from C.h sequences across syllable boundaries; e.g., /a.θa/ would be written ⟨atha⟩, /aθ.ha/ would be written ⟨athha⟩, and /at.ha/ would be written ⟨at-ha⟩.

-The name ⟨Rittaen⟩ is the only evidence so far for vowels in apparent-hiatus without a hyphen.
-[The Word of God](https://discord.com/channels/936151692041400361/946116568599920640/1022692114200547428) is that this name is meant to be pronounced with three syllables, so at least we do not need to consider the possibility of adding diphthongs to the vowel inventory.
+The names ⟨Petheriel⟩ and ⟨Rittaen⟩ are the only evidence so far for vowels in apparent-hiatus without a hyphen.
+[The Word of God](https://discord.com/channels/936151692041400361/946116568599920640/1022692114200547428) is that ⟨Rittaen⟩ is meant to be pronounced with three syllables, and the most straightforward pronunciation of ⟨Petheriel⟩ is four syllables, so at least we do not need to consider the possibility of adding diphthongs to the vowel inventory.
 For consistency, then, we will assume that words of this type either have an onset /j/ which is unwritten in the Anglicization, or an epenthetic glottal stop separating the syllables.

 This lack of vowel length or hiatus vowels raises another potential problem with the transcription of other consonants; while we have examples of single intervocalic ⟨l⟩ and ⟨r⟩, there are also a few instance of doubled ⟨ll⟩ and ⟨rr⟩, and a doubled ⟨tt⟩ in ⟨Yattel⟩.
 And if we aren't allowing doubled vowels, having geminate consonants across syllable boundaries seems like a very weird choice, completely counter to the goal of making syllabic segmentation easy and unambiguous.
 One could imagine heterosyllabic /l.ʔ.l/ and /r.ʔ.r/ sequences, with epenthetic glottal stops separating syllables just like they do between vowels, but in the absence of written hyphens in the attested names, I am going to assume that the doubled letters are there purely for purposes of Anglophone aesthetics, and that cross-syllable geminates do not exist in Baseline roots.
 In the cases of ⟨Irris⟩ and ⟨Yattel⟩, for example, the doubled consonants can be easily interpreted as an Anglicization convention to block the pronunciations /aj.rɪs/ (for "Iris") and /jej.tɛl/ (for "Yatel") in favor of /i.ris/ and /jæ.tɛl/, respectively.
 (Eliminating geminates across morpheme boundaries is a more difficult problem, so we will not dismiss that possibility yet.)